 Today would bring Barbie some shampoo and a Corvette, and me some roller skates, a giant top (spin toy), paint set and bubbles, books and puzzles, and a tape player/recorder.
 Here I am 20 years later and this picture helped me find an old friend.

 Yet another blonde; I really have no idea.
 Notice I’m wearing the same shirt for two birthdays in a row.
 This is my first birthday in the United States.
 We are in military housing in Fort Hood, TX.
-Luckily for us (kids) we lived near the playground and a creek.
+Luckily for us (kids), we lived near the playground and a creek.
 On the right is Eric who is going to help me blow out my candles.
 Next to him is Jason who is wearing a book-bag.
 There is the blonde in the blue and white dress and next to her is Tiffany.
+The candles are hiding the “JESS” that Mom wrote on the cake.

 The three named above would soon become my best friends and my worst enemy.
 They taught me more about sharing and how to fight and play hurt.
 We had big dogs, random cats, and a trampoline in the backyard.
 I would learn to ride my bike without training wheels while wearing a dress.
 I got introduced to Mario Bros. on Nintendo.
 We were able to walk to school in the morning and ride our go-cart in the afternoons.

-Not much of a theme but the cake matches the shirt.
-Eric turned 8 in Jan., Tiffany 7 in May, and Jason 6 in June.
-My birthday in Aug. would fall on a school night which explains the lack of a party.
+Not much of a theme but the cake matches the shirt and is spelled out using tiny bears.
+Eric turned 8 in January, Tiffany 7 in May, and Jason 6 in June.
+My birthday in August would fall on a school night which explains the lack of a party.
 Jason’s busted face and happiest expression in the picture still makes me laugh.
 It could’ve been caused by falling out of bed, wrestling on the living room carpet, or bouncing around on the trampoline; as for now, I’m not sure which.

 This would be an eventful year for us.
 This was our first farm with longhorn cattle, chickens and guinea hens, one goat, two turkeys, some stray cats, and many dogs that would come and go.
 We would see frogs, snakes, birds, armadillos, deer, and plenty of ticks.
 We now had 20 acres to play hide-and-seek on.
 I would get stung by wasps.
 Jason would get chased by cows.
 Tiffany would get locked in a rabbit cage by me (it was for multiple rabbits).
 Eric would invent creative games like Pebbles (we throw small rocks at him while he practices throwing and skipping bigger rocks at us).